LDAP troubleshooting and recovery

 Recovering from an LDAP lockout

 If LDAP is enabled and logins to the Continuous Compliance Engine fail due to misconfiguration or missing users, use the steps below to regain access.
+For non-containerized engines, LDAP configuration and enablement are managed in the setup application; save any changes there and restart the Continuous Compliance engine to apply them at startup.

 Case 1 - Connection OK, user not found (no restart)